What Is Heavy Water?

 - Heavy water is often used instead of normal water in IR (infrared) spectroscopy.

 - It is used as a moderator in the nuclear reactor to slow down the neutrons.
-Since it can slow down the fast-moving neutrons so that they can react with the 235U isotope instead of the 238U isotope.
+Since it can slow down the fast-moving neutrons, they can react with the 235U isotope instead of the 238U isotope.

 - The metabolic rate in humans and animals is tested with the help of a mixture of D2O and heavy-oxygen water.

 - Tritium, the active substance used in controlled nuclear fusion reactions, is formed when the deuterium present in heavy water captures a neutron.

-Here we have learned about the physical and chemical properties of heavy water along with its uses.
+Here, we have learnt about the physical and chemical properties of heavy water along with its uses.
 To learn more about deuterium oxide and other important compounds used in nuclear reactors, register with BYJU’S and download BYJU’S – The Learning App on your smartphone.